Stop Blaming the Handoff — Your Delivery Model Is Broken

 Why “Shift Left” Often Misses the Point

-“Shift left” is one of those phrases that started out very useful and then got slowly beaten into meaninglessness through overuse.
+“Shift left” started as a useful idea and then got slowly beaten into meaninglessness through overuse.

-In theory, it means this: let’s move quality, security, testing, and risk thinking, and the benefits they bring, earlier in the lifecycle.
+In theory, it means moving quality, security, testing, risk thinking, and the benefits they bring earlier in the lifecycle.

 Good.
-No, better than good.
-That is actually a GREAT thing to do.
+Better than good.
+That is actually a great thing to do.

-However, in practice, organizations often interpret “Shift Left” as one or more of these:
+In practice, organizations often translate “shift left” into one or more of these moves:

-But it does not fix the handoff problem if the underlying delivery system remains fragmented.
+They do not fix the handoff problem when the underlying delivery system remains fragmented.

-The point is not to move a gate earlier in the lifecycle.
+The point is larger than moving a gate earlier in the lifecycle.

-The point is to design a system where quality, risk, compliance, and release confidence are built into the flow.
+The better goal is a system where quality, risk, compliance, and release confidence are built into the flow.

 The Metrics Problem